 Equal Exchange Organic Panama Extra Dark: Produced in Switzerland from Panamanian beans, this extra-dark, 80% cacao bar isn't bad.
 Unlike many bittersweet chocolates, this one is really quite mild, with a sweet, chocolatey flavor and smell.
 6/10

-Santander Colombian: A distinct coffee flavor and scent highlight this moderately smooth chocolate.
-If you like coffee, you'll probably like this "Dark chocolate 100% Colombian expresso coffee" bar, and you can kick the rating up a notch or so.
-I don't care much for coffee and thus my personal rating.
-6/10
+Chocolate Santander 70% Colombian Coffee: A distinct coffee flavor and scent highlight this moderately smooth chocolate.
+If you like coffee, you'll probably like this "dark chocolate with expresso coffee" bar, and you can kick the rating up a notch or so.
+I don't care much for coffee and thus my personal rating: 6/10

 Spokandy 70% Dark Chocolate: As the name implies, this is a candy bar made in Spokane, Washington, and in 2013 the company celebrated their one-hundredth birthday.
 So, they've been around.
 Their 70% dark chocolate bar has a slight but pleasant aroma and a light, sweet, smooth, pleasant chocolate flavor.
 Beyond that, however, it's somewhat nondescript.
 It's kind of a middle-of-the-roader here.
 5/10

 Dagoba Organic Dark: This chocolate wins lots of awards, but I could never find it quite chocolatey enough.
 It's still pretty good, just not very exciting and a little too bitter for my taste.
 5/10

 Safeway Select Extra Dark Bittersweet Chocolate: For a grocery-store chocolate bar (made in Switzerland), it's not bad.
 However, its 78% cacao level can, indeed, be a bit "bittersweet," so expect a deep, tangy, somewhat bitter taste, a medium-smooth texture, and a mild aroma.
 5/10